sytzez/recipe-builder/README.md

 Unit testing in-source using Vitest, meaning the tests are in the same file as the actual code.
 This was useful for testing the Yup schemata.

+## Solid router

+SolidJS's way to add routes to an app.